 Keep scrolling to see the 10 makeup skills every woman should master before age 30.

 Adult acne is a thing, whether you like it or not.
 By age 30, you should know exactly how to handle the situation when you wake up to a surprise breakout (and no, whining about how your life is over isn’t part of the equation).
-In case you need a refresher, this is the makeup artist–approved way to cover a zit.
+In case you need a refresher, this is the makeup artist-approved way to cover acne.

 Whether dewy skin or a matte complexion is trending when you’re in your 30s, you should be able to effectively execute both—regardless of your natural skin type.
-We’re on team dewy because it’s easier to pull off (you really only need some careful strobing and a few key tips to keep your look sweat-free), but in case matte comes back, we’ve got you covered there, too.
+We’re on team dewy because it’s easier to pull off (you only need some careful strobing and a few key products to keep your look sweat-free), but in case matte comes back, we’ve got you covered there, too.

 Think long nights and tired mornings are left in your 20s?
 Think again.
 On days when you wake up feeling like you’ve been hit by a ton of bricks, you should be able to remedy the situation ASAP with some carefully placed concealer and perhaps a spritz or two of face mist (check out our full step-by-step guide).
 Sometimes, you get a full eight hours and still feel (and look) exhausted—especially in your under-eye area (aka bag central).
-For those mornings, try this technique.

 We’re going to go out on a limb here and say that the day small, shriveled lips become the beauty norm is probably not in our near future.
 You may lose volume in your lips in your 30s, so make sure you know this handy trick for making them appear fuller and plumper (and thus more youthful) instantly.